About Our Levels

 - Creative Musicianship: what your head and hands can create together under their own guidance.

 Each level is defined by the mix of these three elements.
-In general the mix is tilted more toward technique and theory at Level 1 and way over toward creative musicianship at Level 3.
-At Level 2 the three balls you're juggling are roughly the same size.
-Below you'll find the level-by-level breakdown in a little more detail.
+In general, the mix is tilted way toward technique at Level 1, with more theory and fingerboard insight integrated into levels 2 and 3.
+By Level 4 we're tilted way off in the opposite direction, toward creative musicianship.
+Below you'll find the level-by-level breakdown in more detail.

 Level 1

-- Creative Musicianship: at level 1, we don't put a lot of emphasis on this, except to encourage students to work up some version of the song—whether our arrangement or their own— with as little reliance on written music as possible.
+- Creative Musicianship: At level 1, we don't put any great emphasis on this, except to encourage students to work toward playing both the chords and melodies to the songs with as little reliance on written music as possible.

 Level 2